-As an expert in CMS content management and website operations, I deeply understand the value of efficient multi-site management.The multi-site management function of AnQi CMS is designed to meet this core requirement, allowing multiple independent websites to be managed and operated on the same server with a streamlined and efficient architecture.This has greatly improved operational efficiency and effectively integrated resources.
+As an expert in AQ CMS content management and website operation, I fully understand the value of efficient multi-site management.The multi-site management function of AnQi CMS is specifically designed to meet this core requirement, allowing for the management and operation of multiple independent websites on a single server with a streamlined and efficient architecture.This greatly improved the operational efficiency and effectively integrated resources.

-• Unified centralized managementAll site management functions are centralized in one backend, simplifying daily maintenance and operation processes.
+- Unified centralized managementAll site management functions are centralized in one background, simplifying daily maintenance and operation processes.

-First, ensure that an instance of the security CMS core has been successfully installed and running on your server.
-This instance is typically bound to your main domain or a test domain via a reverse proxy and runs on a default port (for example,8001).
+First, make sure that a secure CMS core instance has been successfully installed and running on your server.
+This instance is usually bound to your main domain name or a test domain via reverse proxy and runs on a default port (for example8001)

-After creating the domain entry, it is necessary to configure the reverse proxy rules of Nginx or Apache for the new site to ensure that requests from the new domain can be correctly forwarded to the core application of the AnQi CMS.
+After creating the domain entry, it is necessary to configure the reverse proxy rules for Nginx or Apache for the new site to ensure that requests from the new domain can be correctly forwarded to the core application of the Anqi CMS.

-For Nginx, you need to change the 'working directory' in the configuration of the new site./public(If using Baota panel, this is usually a separate setting item), then add the reverse proxy rule as shown below:
+For Nginx, you need to change the 'runtime directory' in the configuration of the new site to/public(If using Baota panel, this is usually a separate setting item), then add the following reverse proxy rules as shown:

 location @AnqiCMS {